-We actively take risks in connection with its business and as such the following principles underpin risk management within the Bank:
+Deutsche Bank actively takes risks in connection with its business and as such the following principles underpin risk management within the Bank:

-- Risk is taken within a defined risk appetite. - Every risk taken needs to be approved within the risk management framework. - Risk taken needs to be adequately compensated. - Risk should be continuously monitored and - A strong risk management culture helps reinforcing Deutsche Bank's resilience.
+- Risk is taken within a defined risk appetite. - Every risk taken needs to be approved within the risk management framework. - Risk taken needs to be adequately compensated. - Risk should be continuously monitored and managed - A strong risk management culture helps reinforcing Deutsche Bank's resilience.

-We expect its employees to behave in a manner that maintains a strong risk culture by taking a holistic approach to managing risk and return and by effectively managing the bank's risk, capital and reputational profile.
+Deutsche Bank expects its employees to behave in a manner that maintains a strong risk culture by taking a holistic approach to managing risk and return and by effectively managing the bank's risk, capital and reputational profile.
 The consideration of risk is consequently inherent in the Bank's compensation philosophy and is monitored on an ongoing basis